-During the year, there will be several field trips for pre-k and kindergarten children.
+During the year there will be several field trips for pre-k and kindergarten children.
 These trips provide an opportunity for the children to explore their world and deepen their understanding of it.
 Field trips help broaden their base of experience, upon which all learning is based.
 Children must wear school t-shirts on field trips.
 We generally use the church buses to transport children on field trips.

 Developmentally appropriate materials are available and reflect diverse racial, gender and age attributes.
 A variety of materials are provided to engage children in active and meaningful learning.
-The children choose some activities; some are teacher directed.
-Routine tasks are incorporated into the program as a means of furthering the children's learning, self-help, and social skills.
+Some activities are chosen by the children; some are teacher directed.
+Routine tasks are incorporated into the program as a means of furthering the children's learning, self-help and social skills.